brunops/brunops.github.io/_drafts/things-i-learned-from-unix-1.md

 {% highlight bash %}
 sed -e 's/a/A/g' -e 's/e/E/g' -e 's/i/I/g' -e 's/o/O/g' -e 's/u/U/g' filename
 {% endhighlight %}

+###7.
+The lonely comma is the content between two patterns
+You can print the content between to line matches with _sed_ using:
+{% highlight bash %}
+sed -n '/pattern1/,/pattern2/p' filename
+{% endhighlight %}
+The _-n_ means 'silent mode', and prevents _sed_ from outputting to _stdout_, but the _p_ flag at the end instructs _sed_ to print the lines that matched the command, result: the output is only the contents delimited by the patterns (including the pattern delimiters).

 ###Last.
 This guide will answer all your questions much better than this post
 [Sed - An Introduction and Tutorial by Bruce Barnett](http://www.grymoire.com/Unix/Sed.html)